Airline (American TV series)

 Airline is an American reality television series that showcases the daily happenings of passengers, ground workers and on-board staff members of Southwest Airlines.
 The series debuted on January 5, 2004, on A&E and ran for three seasons.
 It was narrated by Tim Flavin.

-On December 15, 2005, it was cancelled after three seasons.
+On December 15, 2005, it was canceled after three seasons.

 Premise

 The series is focused on passengers and flights originating out of Southwest Airlines focus cities at Baltimore-Washington International, Chicago Midway, Houston's Hobby Airport and Los Angeles International.
 The series also follows customers in all types of moods and situations, and also takes a look at employees both on and off the job.

-The series is based on a British series of the same name.
-The British series followed the employees of Britannia Airways in its first season and EasyJet airlines in subsequent seasons.
+The series is based on a non-fiction British series of the same name.
+The British series followed the employees of Britannia Airways in its first season and easyJet in subsequent seasons.